hyacinthe-k/oracle_pdb_ass_II_-29364-_-hirwa-/README.md

 ## Challenge 1 — ORA-65016

-During the initial PDB creation, the following error was encountered:
+During PDB creation, the following error may occur when Oracle Managed Files are not enabled:

 ```text
 ORA-65016: FILE_NAME_CONVERT must be specified